Home » About Us » Grant & Funding Opportunities

 Rural Energy for America Program Energy Audit & Renewable Energy Development Assistance

 Rural Energy for America Program Energy Audit & Renewable Energy Development Assistance (rolling): This program assists rural small businesses and agricultural producers by conducting and promoting energy audits and providing Rural Energy Development Assistance (REDA).
 Funds must be provided to agricultural producers and small businesses in eligible rural areas.
 Government organizations, rural electric cooperatives, and public power entities are among the eligible organizations.
-For more information contact Jordan Henault at Jordan.henault@usda.gov
+For more information contact Jessica Debarros at Jessica.debarros@usda.gov

 On-Farm Labor Housing Loans